Vishesh-Gupta/Course-Notes-UW/Computer Science/CS 246/Lecture 5.md

 Lookup how you can ignore all of hello in one go.

-We have a string type in C++ (What no clappings, you do not feel the power of string type - Nomair)
+We have a string type in C++.

+(What no clappings, you do not feel the power of string type - Nomair)

 **C++ Strings**

 In C, strings were simulated using null terminated character arrays .
 - error prone
 - memory management